-- The Howard League for Penal Reform concluded in 2007 that, whilst levels of offending are no higher in Jersey than elsewhere our use of custodial remand is.
-It is important to note however that the remand situation in Jersey is not necessary directly comparable with the UK. - The availability of secure facilities in the Island creates particular pressures including: mixing children and young people on remand with those who are sentenced; mixing those held for their own welfare and safety with those held because they committed an offence; the Young Offenders Institution being an inappropriate environment for 15 year olds; female young offenders serving custodial sentences in the adult female prison.
+- The small number of children and young people who cause our courts the most concern have complex needs.
+Whilst their offending is persistent it is not necessarily always serious and can result from their existing involvement in the "system" (for example, relatively minor misbehaviour resulting in prosecution because it takes place in a residential children's home rather than a private home) - The Howard League for Penal Reform concluded in 2007 that, whilst levels of offending are no higher in Jersey than elsewhere our use of custodial remand13 is.
+It is important to note however that the remand situation in Jersey is not necessary directly comparable with the UK - The availability of secure facilities in the Island creates particular pressures including: mixing children and young people on remand with those who are sentenced; mixing those held for their own welfare and safety with those held because they committed an offence; the Young Offenders Institution being an inappropriate environment for 15 year olds; female young offenders serving custodial sentences in the adult female prison.